Custerx/R-R-project/README.md

 A reducer is just a JavaScript function.
 A reducer takes two parameters: the current state and an action.

-In a tipical React component the local state changes in place with setState.
+In a typical React component the local state changes in place with setState.
 In Redux you cannot do that.
 The third principle of Redux says that the state is immutable and cannot change in place.

 This is why the reducer must be pure.
 A pure function is one that returns the exact same output for the given input.

+It should return at least the initial state when no action type matches.
+When the action type matches a valid clause the reducer calculates the next state and returns a new object.

+##### combineReducers
+The reducer will grow as the app will become bigger.
+A tip is to split a big reducer into separate functions and combine them with combineReducers.

 #### Actions
 How does a reducer know when to produce the next state?